UMM-CSci-3601/backend-lab/LABTASKS.md

   - [ ] Implement an `api/todos?contains=banana` endpoint which lets you search for to-dos
         whose _bodies_ contain (anywhere) the given string (in this case "banana").

+### Tasks you should do for the possibility of full credit

-To get full (100%) credit on this part of the lab you should implement (and create meaningful tests for) these additional features:
+To get full (100%) credit on the coding part of the lab you should implement (and create meaningful tests for) these additional features:

 - Filter todos by owner